qihenry/rally-clipper/README.md

 ## Why this version is built this way

-This is the fastest realistic first build because:
+This is the fastest realistic first build because of the following assumptions:

-- your camera is usually stable on a tripod
+- Camera is usually stable on a tripod
-- audio is noisy in a club, so audio detection is weak
+- Audio is noisy in a club, so audio detection is weak
-- explicit serve detection is harder and less reliable than backtracking a little before “ball in play”
+- Explicit serve detection is harder and less reliable than backtracking a little before “ball in play”.
+Camera angle will hide the ball sometimes
-- manual table selection makes the detection much more stable
+- manual table selection makes the detection much more stable and will remove interference from other players

 ## Requirements